Crypto staking can help you earn rewards and grow your portfolio.

 Locked staking typically comes in many different durations, from a few days to a seven- or 30-day lockup period — or longer.

-Staking is only available for tokens that use the proof-of-stake model of payment processing rather than the proof-of-work model.
+Staking is only available for tokens that use the Proof-of-Stake (PoS) model of payment processing rather than the Proof-of-Work (Pow) model.

 The Proof-of-Work Model